 The Lord’s Day as defined by God and revealed in His sanctuary

 The Pope in his apostolic letter Dies Domini assumes that the Lord's Day in Revelation 1:10 is the first day of the week, i.e. Sunday.
 This belief is supported by many evangelical and Protestant groups.

 Our good works may lead to our eternal loss.
 Here’s why.

 They were doing good works but Jesus did not honor it.
 Worst, the people who were doing good deeds were declared workers of lawlessness!
 Why is that so?

 Three articles in the Holy Place represent 3 Christian activities in sanctification

 Thanks to God’s sanctuary, we now have a clearer picture of what we should do as followers of Jesus.
 The practice of these three is meaningless if not carried out under the ministration of the Holy Spirit.

-Reading the Bible is the way we listen to God’s voice, God-to-man.
+Reading the Bible is the way we listen to God’s voice, that is a traffic from God-to-man.
 Praying is the way we say our petitions and thanksgiving to God, man-to-God.
 Witnessing is the way we interact with our fellow humans, man-to-man.
-These three completes our tasks as Christian which will make us righteous fitted to be citizens of the new heaven and new earth.
+These three complete our tasks as Christian which will make us citizens fitted for the new heaven and new earth.